 In April 2006, GM authorized the manufacturer of the switch to change the defective part.
 However, the manufacturer started supplying the new part to GM during the 2007 model year, so only 2008 model GM vehicles were fixed.
 GM took no remedial action to fix the cars already on the road with the defective part.
 In 2012-2013, GM finally determined that the original switches – those made before the 2006 design modifications – failed to meet GM’s minimum specifications, and that significant differences existed between new switches and the prior, faulty ones.
 By the end of February 2014, GM had recalled 2.6 million vehicles containing the defective part.

 All automakers have a duty to the public to produce safe vehicles and to promptly take remedial action to repair safety defects on their vehicles.
 Personal injury claims based on manufacturer liability, as well as wrongful death claims (filed by surviving family members of the deceased) may be filed as a result of injuries or deaths sustained from defective vehicles.

-If you or a family member has suffered a personal injury or death from a car crash tied to a defective GM ignition key or switch, call Brooks Law Group to speak with us regarding your potential claim.
+If you or a family member has suffered a personal injury or death from a car crash tied to a defective GM ignition key or switch, contact the product liability lawyers at Brooks Law Group to speak with us regarding your potential claim.
 Any initial consultations are free.
 You may contact us via e-mail or by calling 1-888-WE-MEAN-IT (888-936-3264).
 Please provide us with as much information as possible so that we may provide you a thorough, quality evaluation.
 For more information, view our GM Ignition Switch Recall practice area page.